refractionPOINT/lce_doc/docs/errors.md

 # Errors

+## General
-The following are error codes you may receive through some sensor functionality:
+The following are general error codes you may receive through some sensor functionality:

 ```
 ERROR_SUCCESS                  0